malikalrizky/Stage-2-Devops/Day 1 - Cloud Computing with IDCH/Day 1 - Cloud Computing with IDCH.md

 ### Install the App and PM2

-Install the app like usual
+Install nvm and pm2 first if there's none

 ![](/media/day1/Screenshot%20(72).png)

+Install the app

 ![](/media/day1/Screenshot%20(73).png)